How to Raise Ducks on Pasture for Eggs and Meat

 • Put down clean pine shavings or sawdust for bedding and change often to keep the brooder clean

-For the first few days, it is a great idea to use Sav-a-Chick probiotics and electrolytes in their water.
-This helps them get off to a healthy start.
+For the first few days, it is a great idea to use Sav-a-Chick probiotics in their water.
+This helps increase the beneficial bacteria in their digestive system.
+After 12 to 24 hours, add electrolytes to their water if they seem weak or stressed from the shipping.

 It is very tempting to provide a little swimming ‘pond’ for ducklings.
 However, they may become chilled or drown because the oil gland at the base of the tail isn’t developed and their down isn’t waterproof.